Combodo/iTop/CONTRIBUTING.md

 ### 🙏 We are thankful

 We are thankful for all your contributions to the iTop universe!
 As a thank you gift, we will send stickers to every iTop (& extensions) contributors!

-Stickers' design might change from one year to another.
-For the first year we wanted to try a "craft beer label" look, see examples below:
+We have one sticker per contribution type.
+You might get multiple stickers with one contribution though :)

 * Bug hunter: Fix a bug
 * Translator: Add/update translations